open-policy-agent/opa/ADOPTERS.md

 * [2U, Inc](https://2u.com) has incorporated OPA into their SDLC for both Terraform and Kubernetes deployments.
   Shift left!

+* [APIwiz](https://www.apiwiz.io) has implemented OPA as a centralized service to enforce consistent and secure authorization decisions across all internal APIs.
+By delegating authorization logic to OPA, APIwiz streamlines access control, ensuring robust security throughout the platform.
+Furthermore, OPA has been seamlessly integrated into APIwiz's API Builder, enabling users to embed policy-driven workflows.
+This integration provides precise control over workflows, enhancing both the security and efficiency of the platform's operations.

 * [Appsflyer](https://www.appsflyer.com/) uses OPA to make consistent authorization decisions by hundreds of microservices for UI and API data access.
 All authorization decisions are delegated to OPA that is deployed as a